Elizabeth, New Jersey: Geography

 According to the U.S. Census Bureau, the city had a total area of 13.66 square miles (35.37 km2), including 12.32 square miles (31.91 km2) of land and 1.34 square miles (3.46 km2) of water (9.78%).

 Elizabeth is bordered to the southwest by Linden, to the west by Roselle and Roselle Park, to the northwest by Union and Hillside, to the north by Newark (in Essex County).
 To the east the city is across Newark Bay from Bayonne in Hudson County and the Arthur Kill from Staten Island, New York.

-The borders of Elizabeth, Bayonne, and Staten Island meet at one point on Shooters Island, of which 7.5 acres of the island is owned by Elizabeth, though the island is managed by the New York City Department of Parks and Recreation.
+The borders of Elizabeth, Bayonne and Staten Island meet at one point on Shooters Island, of which 7.5 acres of the island is owned by Elizabeth, though the island is managed by the New York City Department of Parks and Recreation.

 The Elizabeth River is a waterway that courses through the city for 4.2 mi and is largely channelized, before draining into the Arthur Kill.

 Districts and neighborhoods

 Midtown / Uptown

 Midtown, also occasionally known as Uptown, is the main commercial district and a historic section as well.
 It includes the First Presbyterian Church and St. John's Episcopal Church, and its St. John's Episcopal Churchyard.
 The First Presbyterian Church was a battleground for the American Revolution.
-Located here are also the 1931 Art Deco Hersh Tower, the Thomas Jefferson Arts Academy, and the Ritz Theatre which has been operating since 1926.
+Located here are also the 1931 Art Deco Hersch Tower, the Thomas Jefferson Arts Academy, and the Ritz Theatre which has been operating since 1926.
 Midtown/Uptown includes the area once known as "Brittanville" which contained many English type gardens.